RioMando/Basic-Portfolio/README.md

 # Basic-Portfolio
-Template to develope a portfolio, using just HTML and CSS.
+Template for a personal portfolio, using just HTML and CSS.